jazzlyj/kubernetes-the-hard-way/docs/06-data-encryption-keys.md

 Copy the `encryption-config.yaml` encryption config file to each controller instance:
 * NOTE: Assumes you are doing this from controller1
-* ????
-Does this need to go to the etcd hosts ????

 ```
 for instance in controller2 controller3 ; do